wx672/lecture-notes/network_basics/proj-week/proj-week.md

 Here's how:

-1.  make a directory, e.g. 20221152xxx.
+1.  make a directory, e.g. 20231159xxx.
 In this directory, try very hard to make all the files available.

     ```sh
-    mkdir  20221152xxx
+    mkdir  20231159xxx      # create a new directory
-    cd 20221152xxx
+    cd 20231159xxx
-    emacsclient tmux-http.sh    # write your script
+    vim tmux-http.sh        # write your script
-	emacsclient tcpServer.c     # Implement the TCP server in C
+	vim tcpServer.c         # Implement the TCP server in C
-	emacsclient tcpClient.c     # Implement the TCP client in C
+	vim tcpClient.c         # Implement the TCP client in C
-    emacsclient 20221152xxx.org # write your report with emacs-org, or
+    vim 20231159xxx.org     # write your report with emacs-org, or
-    vim 20221152xxx.md          # write your report in markdown format
+    vim 20231159xxx.md      # write your report in markdown format
     ttyrec http-demo.ttyrec # make your demo screencast
     ```

 2.  make a tar ball.

     ```sh
     cd ..
-    tar zcf 20221152xxx.tgz 20221152xxx
+    tar zcf 20231159xxx.tgz 20231159xxx
     ls -l # make sure your tar ball is smaller than 1MB in size
     ```

-3.  upload the `tgz` file to our [moodle site](https://cs6.swfu.edu.cn/moodle/mod/assign/view.php?id=760).
+3.  upload the `tgz` file to our [moodle site](https://cs6.swfu.edu.cn/moodle/mod/assign/view.php?id=777).

 ---